matrix-org/matrix-spec/content/appendices.md

 human-readable.
 They are intended to be treated as fully opaque strings by clients.

+The length of a room ID, including the `!` sigil and the domain, MUST NOT exceed 255 bytes.

 #### Room Aliases

 A room may have zero or more aliases.
 A room alias has the format: